-35. In general.
+6.33.
+In general.
 Arbitration is a consensual form of non-judicial dispute settlement.
-Although consent to arbitrate refers to the consent of the contracting parties, non-parties with interests at stake may wish to participate in the arbitral proceedings.
-The participation of non-parties in arbitral proceedings generally requires the consent of the contracting parties.
+Although consent to arbitrate refers to the consent of the contracting parties, non-parties to the contract with interests at stake may wish to participate in the arbitral proceedings.
+Non-parties to the dispute who are also contracting parties may participate by requesting to be joined to the proceedings.
+The participation of non-parties to the contract in arbitral proceedings generally requires the consent of the contracting parties.
 Disputes arising from agricultural land investment contracts may be submitted to contract-based arbitration, or to treaty-based arbitration.